beginning of content

 Cardiovascular disease (CVD) includes heart disease, stroke and peripheral vascular disease.

-If you are aged 45 years or over, you should have a cardiovascular risk assessment every 2 years.
-Your doctor will ask you some questions and test your blood pressure and cholesterol as well as checking for other health conditions.
+You should have regular cardiovascular risk assessments — how often you need these tests depends on your risk factors.
+Your doctor will ask you some questions, test your blood pressure and cholesterol as well as checking for other health conditions.

 You can help prevent cardiovascular disease by following a healthy lifestyle and reducing any high blood pressure and cholesterol.